toammann/BC2_VolCtrl/README.md

 > Bottom view, LT3622 (PCB rev 1.0 with patches)

-All electronic parts have [farnell](farnell.com) part numbers.
+All electronic parts in exception of the potentiometers (ordered on ebay)  have [farnell](farnell.com) part numbers.
 I soldered the majority of components using solder paste (applied with stencil) and a cheap hot air gun (Atten 858D+)

 ## Things to consider for integration